In this FDD Talk post, you’ll learn the following:

-Celebrates 300th Studio Opening With Private Training Giveaway
+Celebrates 500th Active Studio with Private Training Giveaway

 11. Club Pilates was founded in 2007 by Allison Beardsley in San Diego, California.
-Beardsley based the Club Pilates workout program on Joseph Pilates’ original Reformer-based Contrology Method.
-To update the method for today’s Pilates enthusiasts, Beardsley decided to use group practice and state of the art equipment, and make the training program affordable.
+Beardsley, who is passionate about fitness, developed the Club Pilates workout program by using techniques from Joseph Pilates’ original Reformer-based Contrology Method.
+However, Beardsley made her program more affordable and used state-of-the-art equipment as well as group practice.

 Entrepreneur’s Franchise 500

 14. Club Pilates ranked No. 134 on Entrepreneur’s 2019 Franchise 500 list.

 Section II – Estimated Costs

 - Please click here for detailed estimates of Club Pilates franchise costs, based on Item 7 of the company’s 2019 FDD.

 Section III – Initial Franchise Fee, Royalty Fee, Marketing Fee, and Other Fees

 - Please click here for detailed information on Club Pilates’ initial franchise fee, royalty fee, marketing fee, and other fees, based on Items 5 and 6 of the company’s 2019 FDD.